Layering is an excellent method of propagating roses with long and flexible canes.

 It is an easy to perform method, although few people know about it.

 I had these beautiful crimson groundcover roses, and I neither knew their name nor where they came from.
 Anyway, I wanted exactly this variety to grow on that bald steep slope.

-My neighbor told me that to cover one or two stems in the soil would be the easiest method to replicate this kind of roses.
+My neighbor told me that to cover one or two stems in the soil would be the easiest method to replicate this kind of rose.

 The best time for this technique is midsummer during the growing season, however, roses can be layered any time of the year.
 Here is how it works: